Instrumental Variable Estimation for Compositional Treatments: Method Results

 Note that for higher-dimensional approaches, we omit results for DIR+LC due to computational issues stemming from the maximum likelihood estimation of the $\alpha_0$ and $\alpha$ parameters in the first stage.

 Moreover, for $p=30$, \ilrilr{} already is unfit to capture the causal effect due to missing regularization.
-Due to its high OOS MSE value, we omitted \ilrilr{} in Figure~\ref{appfig:negbinom_p30_Beta} for better readability.
+Due to its high OOS MSE value, we omitted \ilrilr{} in \cref{appfig:negbinom_p30_Beta} for better readability.
 2SLS, which ignores the compositionality of $X$ altogether, is able to converge, but does not produce reasonable estimates.

-For \kivilr{}, the difficulty of tuning the method in higher dimensions remains an issue (see Figure~\ref{appfig:negbinom_p30_MSE}).
-The remaining two stage approaches, however, benefit substantially from the instrumentation of $X$ by $Z$.
-They outperform the naive regression both on OOS MSE (see Figure~\ref{appfig:negbinom_p30_MSE}), as well as on the recovery of the true $\beta$ values (see Figure~\ref{appfig:negbinom_p30_Beta}).
-While the naive regression not only fails to recover the true $\beta$ values, it also produces quite volatile estimates (see Figure~\ref{appfig:negbinom_p30_Beta}).
+For \kivilr{}, the difficulty of tuning the method in higher dimensions remains an issue (see \cref{appfig:negbinom_p30_MSE}).
+The remaining two-stage approaches, however, benefit substantially from the instrumentation of $X$ by $Z$.
+They outperform the naive regression both on OOS MSE (see \cref{appfig:negbinom_p30_MSE}), as well as on the recovery of the true $\beta$ values (see \cref{appfig:negbinom_p30_Beta}).
+While the naive regression not only fails to recover the true $\beta$ values, it also produces quite volatile estimates (see \cref{appfig:negbinom_p30_Beta}).